Quantum steganographic protocols using degenerate and entanglement-assisted quantum codes: Steganography using the phase bit of ebit

 where $s_{\rm NF} (\in \{0,1\})$.

 However, the state in Eq. (\ref{eq:stego-message}) is not an eigenstate of any $(S_{\rm F} \otimes \mathbb{I})$.
 Thus, error correction must proceed in another way.
-To this end, we observe that the stego-state is an eigenstate of the product of any two distinct flipping stabilizer generators, for
+To this end, we observe that the stego state is an eigenstate of the product of any two distinct flipping stabilizer generators, for